Table of Contents

 Data mining has a vast application in big data to predict and characterize data.
-The function is to find trends in data mining.
+The function is to find trends in data science.
 Generally, data mining is categorized as:

 - Descriptive data mining: It provides certain knowledge about the data, for instance, count, average.
 It gives information about what is happening inside the data without any previous idea.
 It exhibits the common features in the data.
 In simple words, you get to know the general properties of the data present in the database.

 - Predictive data mining: This helps the developers in understanding the characteristics that are not explicitly available.
 For instance, the prediction of business analysis in the next quarter with the performance of the previous quarters.
 In general, the predictive analysis predicts or infers the characteristics with the previously available data.

 The functionality of data mining is listed below